 Zoo's popular light display is bigger than ever — here's how to make the most of it

 ZooLights is back!
-The Oregon Zoo's walk-through winter wonderland of more than 1.6 million colored lights opens for its 30th season on Nov.
-24 and it's more popular than ever.
+The Oregon Zoo's walk-through winter wonderland of more than 1.6 million colored lights opens on Nov.
+21 and it's more popular than ever.

-Over the past five years, nearly a million visitors have strolled through the forests of lighted trees, been dazzled by life-size illuminated animal silhouettes and ridden the light-bedecked zoo trains.
+Over the past five years, more than a million visitors have strolled through the forests of lighted trees, been dazzled by life-size illuminated animal silhouettes and ridden the light-bedecked zoo trains.